zacharyprice/zacharyprice/README.md

 #### About Me

-Hi there 👋!
+👋 Hi there!
 My name is Zachary Price and I'm a user-centered Web Designer and Frontend Developer with a passion for Design Systems.

 - 🔭 I’m currently working on my own design system.
 - 🌱 I’m currently learning Angular